apache/tvm/docs/dev/relay_intro.rst

 This article introduces Relay IR -- the second generation of NNVM.
 We expect readers from two kinds of background -- those who have a programming language background and deep learning framework developers who are familiar with the computational graph representation.
-This article is mainly written for deep learning framework developers who are familiar with the computational graph representation.
-It can also be useful for PL background readers to understand the additional rationale of the deep learning framework builders.

 We briefly summarize the design goal here, and will touch upon these points in the later part of the article.